cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

     {date}_{region}_{vars}.csv

-Dates in of the form `YYYYmmdd`. `date` refers to the first day of the time period survey responses were aggregated over, in the Pacific time zone (UTC - 7).
-Unless noted otherwise, this is always a complete month or epiweek. `region` is the geographic level responses were aggregated over.
+Dates are of the form `YYYYmmdd`. `date` refers to the first day of the time period survey responses were aggregated over, in the Pacific time zone (UTC - 7).
+Unless noted otherwise, the time period is always a complete month or epiweek. `region` is the geographic level responses were aggregated over.
 At the moment, only nation-wide and state groupings are available. `vars` is a list all other grouping variables used in the aggregation, ordered alphabetically.

 ### Columns